lcscotta/lcscotta/README.md

 <img align="center" alt="mysql" src="https://img.shields.io/badge/MySQL-00000F?style=for-the-badge&logo=mysql&logoColor=white" />
 </div> <br/>

-<p align="center">My name is Letícia Cotta ("Letícia" in brazilian portuguese means joy btw), but you can call me Letha.
+<p align="center">My name is Letícia Cotta, but you can call me Letha.
 You could refer to me with any pronouns (my preference is agender or femmale ones).
-I'm also represents a bisexual/pansexual letter in the LGBTQIAP+ 🏳️‍🌈 community, and am a journalist.
+I'm also represents a bisexual/pansexual letter in the LGBTQIAP+ 🏳️‍🌈 community, a journalist and a full stack developer jr.
-I still don't know what area I want to work in with I.T - I'm interested in basically everything.
-But really like the leadership & management, as well as data & front/back-end area, probably because of the ease of being a communicator.
 </br>
-✉️ E-mail: leticiacotta@gmail.com
 </br></p>

 <p align="center">About me</br>
+Besides being a journalist and a developer, I'm good at analysis and love to learn new languages.
 I also love to play role-playing games (RPGs) like Dungeons&Dragons and Vampire: The Mask, and moba (like League of Legends), or even fps (like Overwatch) with my friends.
 Almost completing my plan to be a crazy cat lady who conquers the world with her pets.
 Feel free to tell me a joke that doesn't offend minorities. </p> </div> </br>

 <div style="display: inline_block" align="center">